As a personal trainer, I'm often asked whether it’s best to focus on single or multi-joint exercises for the ultimate workout.

 What Are the Benefits of Single-Joint Exercises?

-The benefits of single-joint exercises are reduced muscular asymmetries and risk of injury, as well as boosted muscle growth, strength, and overall body composition.
+The benefits of adding only single joint exercises are reduced muscular asymmetries and risk of injury, as well as boosted muscle growth, strength, and overall body composition.

 Adding single-joint exerices can boost your muscle strength even when they don't simultaneously work for numerous muscle groups at the same time.

-Research revealed that single and multi-joint could equally promote upper-body muscle strength in untrained men .
+Research by NIH revealed that single and multi-joint could equally promote upper-body muscle strength in untrained men .

 Single-joint exercises can be highly effective at targeting specific muscles for growth and helping lagging muscles grow as it allows you to activate them and give them more attention directly.